 Your body contains a history of all its days – all the stresses, accidents, and illnesses leave their mark and your body adjusts to deal with them.
 One of the things I love most about my job is creating a safe, personal space for people to connect with their body.
 I work with them to peel back the layers, find the source of their problem, and create a solution.Robert Fong, B.App.Sc.(PT)

-To book an appointment with Bob, please contact our office or use the online booking form.
+To book an appointment with Bob, please contact our office or use the booking request form.

 As his practice developed, Bob began to see that the solution to his clients’ problems lay in treating their bodies as an interconnected system.
 “Once I’d treated a client’s initial source of pain, I’d often find another layer of injury from years ago that was the true source of their problem – like an old ankle sprain that was now causing chronic mid-back pain,” he recalls.